James FaraciJames Faraci, AIF®Vice PresidentWealth Advisor

 About James

-James Faraci is a Wealth Advisor with J.P.
+James Faraci is a Vice President and Wealth Advisor with J.P.
 Morgan Wealth Management.

 As a founding member of The G Wealth Management Group, James offers comprehensive guidance to a diverse base of successful clients, including affluent individuals, corporate executives, founders, entrepreneurs, members of the tech community and other wealth creators.
 He serves as a powerful advocate to deliver the firm's capabilities and help multi-generational families address the complexities of significant assets.